-By Jeanasina from Richfield, MN
+By Jean from Richfield, MN

 Before cleaning a greasy frying pan, wipe it out with a slice or two of bread.
 Feed the bread to the birds in your yard.
 Birds flock to this treat, which is a good source of nutrition for them and makes washing the greasy pan easier.

 For the winter months, I take the birdbath bowl off the pedestal and place it on the ground near the bird feeder, just outside my kitchen window.
-With the bowl on the ground, it's easier for me to empty the water and keep the bowl clean without the use of the water hose.

 To those who put their scraps of yarn and threads in a tissue box to be thrown away, please just set it outside for birds to build their nest with.
-They will love it.
-Who knows what kind of a colorful nest they will build.

 If you have bird feeders and like to attract goldfinches here's a cheap way to do it.
 No need to buy special seeds!
 Just sort out some sunflower seeds from the mixed seed or keep a handful from a bag of sunflower seed.
-Store over winter in a cool, dry, dark place.
-Plant them after the ground warms up where they can be seen from you windows.

 If you want birds to land on your statuary for a cute photo, just find a statue (such as the fairy statue in my photo) that has an area of some kind where you can put your outdoor birds favorite birdseed within the statue itself and then wait for the birds to find it.